UniHD-CEG/gpugraph500/README.md

 ### Building
 The code to compile is in the folder `cpu_2d/`.
 It is built using `Make`.

-The currently available Makefiles are:
+The (currently) available Makefiles are:

 - Makefile.gcc
 - Makefile.gcc.keeneland

 The Makefiles in the list below are currently being developed:

 - Makefile.Intel
 - Makefile.cpu

 The file `Makefile` is a symbolic link to the Makefile.___ being used.
-It may be created/edited using:
+It may be created/ edited using:

 ```
 $ cd bfs_multinode/cpu_2d